Last Updated on March 3, 2021 by Bruce

 • In cold conditions fleece is effective at trapping your body’s warmth.

-• Always pack a quality coat which will provide wind and water protection.
+• Always pack a quality coat that will provide wind and water protection.
 Gortex generally provides very good protection from the elements and is breathable.

 • For maximum comfort and to prevent blisters wear two layers of socks, a thin polyester sock liner with a thicker outer sock.
 Socks should be changed if they get wet.